imkuang/image-proxy/README.md

 ## How to use

-Just create a https website with php runtime environment,and put the file `proxy.php` in your web directory.
+Just create a https website with PHP runtime environment,and put the file `proxy.php` in your web directory.

 Then you can use it by constructing a link like `https://youdomain.com/proxy.php?url=the-url-you-want-to-proxy`.